 - Maintain at least 3 copies of data

 - Store data on at least 2 different types of storage

 - Keep 1 data copy in an offsite location

 - Ensure 0 errors throughout the lifetime of the backup data

 Attain Ransomware Resiliency with DataCore Swarm

 DataCore’s secure on-premises object storage solution, Swarm, delivers robust data protection capabilities to safeguard your backups from ransomware and other security threats and data loss due to disasters and hardware failures.
 Archive and preserve large volumes of data for as long as needed and comply with regulatory mandates.

-Swarm is a Commvault-certified and Veeam Ready object storage (with immutability) that serves as a scalable backup target for your growing backup storage needs.
+Verified by popular tools such as Veeam, Commvault, Rubrik, and Veritas, Swarm serves as a scalable backup target for your growing backup storage needs.
 Scale from a few hundred TBs to multiple PBs in no time.
 With just minimal administration effort you can effectively manage and protect all your backups within your data center as per your security policy.
 Reinforce your backup, replication, and recovery strategy and fight off ransomware with the help of Swarm object storage.